Sunday, 14 January 2018

 Ages ago I came across this great video from the UK High Altitude Society 2015 conference about crossform parachutes and their use.
 Its a fantastic short talk by Ed Moore and explains why the crossform chute is a good choice as it balances the factors of ease of construction and performs well with much less spinning/gliding and coning... the TL;DR is use these and have less area to search or less distance to walk to recovery!

 The video of the talk is online and I found that over the last couple of years I've gone back to it and rewritten a load of notes from it which promptly disappear into the piles... so this time I thought I'd type them up, add diagrams and share them.
 Beyond just sharing notes, Ed's fabulous talk presents the math required to design a crossform chute but he doesn't go through a full example process.
 I have done this in this document and hopefully included every step of the math!
-Much of the math can also be applied to other parachute designs.
-The document is open source and available as a pdf and as a libreoffice odt file on this Git repository https://github.com/concretedog/crossform_parachutes
+Much of the maths can also be applied to other parachute designs.
+The document is open source and available as a pdf and as a libreoffice odt file on this Gitlab repo (EDIT..
+I've since added a spreadsheet in ods or xslx format that does the calculations for you!) https://gitlab.com/concreted0g/crossform_parachutes